aesha15/climate-change-viz/README.md

 I use a couple of Rhetoric/Framing techniques to make the visualization appealing and effectively convey the impact of how a few simple modifications on the visualization can manipulate the viewer’s perception.

-For a more detailed overview of the visualization, approach, and conclusion can be found here - https://www.shahaesha.com/project/climate_change/
+A more detailed overview of the visualization, approach, and conclusion can be found here - https://www.shahaesha.com/project/climate_change/